iwitaly/redash-docker-compose/README.md

 # redash-docker-compose

 Run Redash in the Docker with all data saved

+`docker-compose run --rm server create_db`, `docker-compose up`